kriogenia/rede/schema/README.md

 # Rede Schema

-This crate contains the structs used in the `rede` crate.
+This crate contains the structs used in the different `rede` crates.